-At step 3, in one example the receiving entity may use the consistent with PERMS established by a Data Subject or 20 TDR information it has received to customize a response to the Data Subject's transmitted attributes.
+At step 3, in one example the receiving entity may use the TDR information it has received to customize a response to the Data Subject's transmitted attributes.
 In the kayak example, this would allow the ecommerce site to use the information to give the Data Subject suggestions on which kayak and paddle to purchase.